-Cornelia was pre-doctoral fellow of the ZEIT-Stiftung Hamburg and worked as a Risk Analyst at a crisis management company in Konstanz.
-She studied Politics and European Studies in Germany, Romania and India and was DAAD-Erasmus Fellow at the United Nations in Vienna.
+Prior to her PhD, Dr. Baciu was pre-doctoral fellow of the ZEIT-Stiftung Hamburg and worked as a Risk Analyst at a crisis management company in Konstanz.
+She studied Political Science and European Studies in Germany, Ireland, Romania and India and was DAAD-Erasmus Fellow in the Office of the Chief, Terrorism Prevention Branch at the United Nations in Vienna, Austria.